alexyingchen/accessguide/content/contentcreators.md

 ### C9.
 Provide a way to understand unusual words
 > Half of this conversation is jargon.
 What does it all mean?!

 Provide a way to understand unusual words like idioms and jargon, such as a glossary that the unusual word links to.
-Otherwise, people may find these words difficult to read and understand.

 **Disabilities**: cognitive
 **WCAG number + conformance**: 3.1.3 AAA